skesamsetty/ML_Project/README.md

 ## **Configuration Requirements**:
 ---

-Application expects DB configuration to fetch the survey data.
+When training and testing the model in the Jupyter notebook, it expects DB configuration to fetch the survey data.

     Create a file "config.py" in the folder "code".
 Add and fill Username, Password, Host and Port in the file. driver='postgresql'